 - Winter lecture programme …

 With a wide range of speakers and subjects covered the Friends meet at the Centre.
 Past speakers have included Peter Pritchard and the work of the Maritime Coastguard Agency (MCA), The Seahorse Trust, and Duncan Murrell (acclaimed wildlife photographer)

 Every Wednesday throughout the year, Friends get together and walk the surrounding countryside and coastline.
 This is a great opportunity to discover some of the local gems of our area with knowledgeable guides and a great way to socialise and meet new people with common interests.

 - Annual Friends Luncheon …

-Every year the Friends gather together for a well deserved luncheon in February at the Highland’s End, Eype, before the start of the busy season at the Centre.
+Every year the Friends gather together for a well deserved luncheon coupled with the AGM.